jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - **Protect society, the common good, necessary public trust and confidence, and the infrastructure**
       - this is “do the right thing”; put the common good ahead of yourself
       - ensure that the public can have faith in your infrastructure and security
+      - any member of the public can file a claim under canon I
     - **Act honorably, honestly, justly, responsibly, and legally**
       - always follow the laws
       - but if you find yourself working on a project where conflicting laws from different countries or jurisdictions apply, you should prioritize the local jurisdiction from which you are performing the services
+      - any member of the public can file a claim under canon II
     - **Provide diligent and competent service to principles**
       - avoid passing yourself as an expert or as qualified in areas that you aren’t
       - maintain and expand your skills to provide competent services
+      - only an employer or someone with a contractual relationship can file a complaint under canon III
     - **Advance and protect the profession**
       - don’t bring negative publicity to the profession
       - provide competent services, get training and act honorably
       - think of it like this: If you follow the first three canons in the code of ethics, you automatically comply with this one
+      - anyone who subscribes to a code of ethics as part of their licensure or certification is eligible to file a complaint under canon IV
 - 1.1.2 Organizational code of ethics
   - You must also support ethics at your organization; this can be interpreted to mean evangelizing ethics throughout the organization, providing documentation and training around ethics, or looking for ways to enhance the existing organizational ethics
     - some organizations might have slightly different ethics than others, so be sure to familiarize yourself with your org’s ethics and guidelines